Tiger Woods birdies last three holes for two-under 69 on PGA Tour return at Genesis Invitational

 Woods, 47, is playing in a professional tournament for the first time since last July's Open Championship at St Andrews.

-The 15-time major champion, who also birdied his first and eighth holes, is tied for 27th in California, five shots off the lead held jointly by fellow Americans Max Homa and Kevin Mitchell.
+The 15-time major champion, who also birdied his first and eighth holes, is tied for 27th in California, five shots off the lead held jointly by fellow Americans Max Homa and Kevin Mitchell, while world No 3 Jon Rahm is a shot back in third.

 Woods' playing partner Rory McIlroy is in a share of seventh after shooting a four-under 67 with the third member of that playing group, Justin Thomas, tied for 14th on three-under.